stack-rs/rattan/guide/src/guide/new-cell.md

 }
 ```

-## Add Configuration to Your New Cell
+## Integrate Cell to Rattan

-In the guide above, we’ve created a new cell.
-If you would like to configure your custom cell using a TOML file, you can follow the steps below.
+In the guide above, we have created a new `Cell`.
+To integrate it into Rattan, you also have to implement the `CellFactory` trait, which serves as the builder function of the `Cell`.

-First, you need to add the code to parse your configuration file in `rattan-core/src/config`.
-Specifically, you need to implement the `into_factory` method for the struct you previously defined for configuration.
-This method should return an anonymous type that implements the `CellFactory` trait.
-The `CellFactory` will accept a `handle` at runtime, and will be used by rattan radix to generate the configuration struct based on the data in the `handle`, and then instantiate a `Cell` using that configuration.

-Look at the example below:
+The `CellFactory` trait is a type alias for a closure that takes a reference to a tokio runtime `Handle` and returns a `Cell` instance.
+You should call the `build_cell` method of `RattanRadix` to build your cell.

+It is recommended to implement a method for a struct to return the closure like the example below:

 ```rust
 pub type DropPacketCellBuildConfig = drop_packet::DropPacketCellConfig;